yagoferrer/map-tools/README.md

   }
 });
 ```
-Once you add a Marker, it will generate a unique identifier to save a reference of the Marker under `map.markers[uid]`.
-You can also set your custom uid like this:
+Once you add a Marker, it will generate a unique identifier to save a reference of the Marker under `map.markers.all[uid]`.
+You can also set your **custom uid** like this:

 ```javascript
 map.addMarker({